cometchat/cometchat-sample-app-angular/README.md

 ---

-# Learn more about UI-Kit
+# Learn more about UI Kit

-Learn more about how to integrate [UI Kit](https://github.com/cometchat-pro/angular-chat-ui-kit) inside your app.
+Learn more about how to integrate [UI Kit](https://github.com/cometchat-pro/cometchat-pro-angular-ui-kit) inside your app.

 # Troubleshooting

 - To read the full dcoumentation on UI Kit integration visit our [Documentation](https://prodocs.cometchat.com/docs/angular-ui-kit) .

-- Facing any issues while integrating or installing the UI Kit please <a href="https://app.cometchat.io/"> connect with us via real time support present in CometChat Dashboard.</a>.
+- Facing any issues while integrating or installing the UI Kit please <a href="https://app.cometchat.com/"> connect with us via real time support present in CometChat Dashboard.</a>.

 # Contact 📪